-When you are new to homeschooling it is helpful to understand the new language, here is a guide to quickly give you the meaning….With acknowledgement to Time4Learning.com compilation in their ebook, Welcome to Homeschooling – A guide for families
+When you are new to homeschooling it is helpful to understand the new language, here is a guide to quickly give you the meaning….with acknowledgement to Time4Learning.com for their compilation in their ebook, Welcome to Homeschooling – A guide for families

 This list is not comprehensive, a more complete list can be found in

 “Boxed Curriculum” – There are many programs for purchase that provide homeschool families with a comprehensive scope and sequence, textbooks, assessments, projects, and timelines that are grade leveled.
 These programs are prescribed and could be quite costly.
 However, they are helpful to a new homeschool family who would like guidance.
 However, what may work for one child may not work for another so a prescribed curriculum may not be the best route.